luanpersini/vidly-server-node-ts/README.md

 # Objectives

 The main objective of this project is to convert an higly coupled server APP built using NodeJS-Javascript-Mongoose to an low coupled APP using NodeJS-Typescript-MongoDb, following SOLID, TDD and Clean Code principles.
-The idea is to deal with the challanges of the conversion, focusing on the tecnologies instead of the bussiness rules and solutions that the App will delivery.
+The idea is to deal with the challanges of the conversion, focusing on the tecnologies instead of the bussiness rules of the App.

 The frontend can be fount at https://github.com/luanpersini/vidly-ts

 **From:**

-- NodeJS (higly coupled to express, mongoose and other libraries, few tests)
+- NodeJS
-- Javascript (no types)
+- Javascript
-- Mongoose (higly coupled)
+- Mongoose

 **To:**

-- NodeJS (low coupled - using ports and adapters)
+- NodeJS
-- Typescript (strongly typed)
+- Typescript
-- MongoDB (low coupled)
+- MongoDB

 ## Vidly